 - Healthcare apps (for smartphones) for personalized medicine

 Biomedical engineers usually get employed in the industry (healthcare, medical instrument, biomedical, pharmaceutical), hospitals, research organizations (including CROs), academia, and the government sector.
-Biomedical engineers often liaise and/or coordinate with the medical doctors, clinicians, biomedical scientists, and healthcare professionals.
+Biomedical engineers often liaise and/or coordinate with medical doctors, clinicians, biomedical scientists, and healthcare professionals.
 Biomedical engineers use their expertise in engineering, life science, and medical fields.

-Besides technical roles (such as R&D, Process Development, Product development, QC/QA and regulatory affairs), biomedical engineering graduates also work as marketing advisors and management consultants in the industry.
-It is also common for biomedical engineering graduates having advanced training and qualifications in other fields depending on one’s skill-set and career interests.
+Besides technical roles (such as R&D, Process Development, Product development, QC/QA, and regulatory affairs), biomedical engineering graduates also work as marketing advisors and management consultants in the industry.
+It is also common for biomedical engineering graduates to have advanced training and qualifications in other fields depending on one’s skill-set and career interests.
 For instance, if you want to work in the core clinical field (direct patient care or clinical research), you can pursue a Medicine degree at the graduate level, after finishing an undergraduate degree in Biomedical Engineering.
 Sometimes, undergraduate medical students or MBBS graduates also switch towards biomedical engineering.
 Many biomedical engineers possess an M.D.
 Degree, thereby combining their knowledge of medicine and engineering.

 The biomedical engineering field does overlap with the field of biomedical science(s).
 But, there is a significant difference.
-While the biomedical engineers work around instrumentation and engineering; the biomedical scientists put more focus on biological & life sciences, chemistry, and medicine.
+While biomedical engineers work around instrumentation and engineering; biomedical scientists put more focus on biological & life sciences, chemistry, and medicine.

 Biomedical scientists usually work in the laboratory.
 They handle biological samples (blood, urine, cells, and tissues) and use a wide range of laboratory equipment ranging from test tubes, beakers, and pipettes to computers and hi-tech equipment.